 In the past I’ve even made them by rolling out the wrappers by hand.
 That was back when I was living internationally and I couldn’t find anywhere to buy wrappers.
 I’ll admit, that doing them from scratch is a bit time consuming when you have perfectionist tendencies like I do.
 Even still though, there really isn’t any magical secret to them.
 Basically, they’re just like little Asian versions of burritos that get fried.
 If you do happen to want to try these from scratch and make homemade egg roll wrappers you can use the wrapper recipe from this Southwest Egg Roll Recipe.

 Even if you don’t decide to never get egg rolls from your local Chinese place again, it’s still a really great recipe to have under your belt I think.
 Maybe it’s just me, but for some reason I really like to try making everything at least once.
 That usually involves me making a handful, or sometimes a lot, of tweaks to the basic recipe.
 That’s definitely been the case every time I’ve made egg rolls.

 I’ve tried quite a few flavor variations for egg rolls in the past but I thought it would be nice to keep these rolls minimal.
 Of course, that doesn’t mean you can’t very easily change them or add in your own ingredients.
+Just don’t skip the toasted sesame oil because it adds so much flavor.
 Like I’m always saying, there are no rules in cooking that aren’t made to be broken.

 Well, okay you probably shouldn’t break every rule out there (please don’t put foil in the microwave!) but I think you catch my drift, right?
 The bottom line is that homemade egg rolls are nothing to be intimidated by and definitely something you should try for yourself.